freebsd/freebsd-quarterly/2020q3/cheribsd.md

 - Kernel spatial memory safety (pure-capability kernel) - The current CheriBSD kernel is a hybrid C program where only pointers to userspace are CHERI capabilities.
-This ensures that the kernel follows the intent of the application runtime and can not be used to defeat bounds on application pointers.
+This ensures that the kernel follows the intent of the application runtime and cannot be used to defeat bounds on application pointers.
 We have developed and will soon merge a pure-capability kernel where all pointers in the kernel are appropriately bounded capabilities.
 This vastly reduces the opportunity